GeeseAndQuack/Titanic-Kaggle-Comp/README.md

 # Titanic-Kaggle-Comp
 My first attempt the Titanic Kaggle starter competition.
-Some minor EDA and data pre-processing and finally running a variety of models and comparing accuracies.
+Within the ipynb I do some minor EDA and data pre-processing and then test a variety of classification models selecting the highest performing model (XGBoost) in terms of accuracy as the final model.